danimelsz/PrepDyn/README.md

 **prepDyn** comprises four steps: (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) partitioning.

 ## Usage
-**prepDyn** is organized in three Python files:
+**prepDyn** is organized in three Python files in the directory src:
 - prepDyn.py: main script integrating the pipeline.
 - GB2MSA.py: script to download sequences from GenBank and identify internal missing data.
 - addSeq.py: script to align one or a few sequence(s) to a previously preprocessed alignment.

-- prepDyn_auxiliary.py: all auxiliary Python functions required by the other scripts.
+**Warning**: Do not move the files from the directory src, otherwise Python may not recognize modules.

 The following examples are designed for users with little experience on Unix.
 If you have questions, send a message using **GitHub issues**.